arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 Servers are encouraged to report the same message flags and other data via both protocols, as far as possible.

+This specification does not require mailboxes to have the same name in IMAP and JMAP, even if they share mailbox ID.
+However, the JMAP specification regulates that, in the text about the name and role properties in {{RFC8620}} section 2.

 Note that all JMAP servers support internationalized email addresses (see {{RFC6530}}).
 If this IMAP server does not, or the IMAP client does not issue ENABLE UTF8=ACCEPT (see {{RFC6855}}), then there is a